jbleakl36/PID-Project-Drag-Racer/README.md

 ![Gabe and Carolina's Card](https://github.com/jbleakl36/PID-Project-Drag-Racer/assets/91289646/a413a6db-5b6b-4a46-bb31-f8d95bd319a7)

-This is an image of Gabe and Carolina's Car which we used for inspiration.
+<caption>This is an image of Gabe and Carolina's Car which we used for inspiration.</caption>

 # Schedule
 4/18-4/21